AmethystBird/COMP3016-Lab-Tasks/Lab5/README.md

 ## Initialisation
 ### Window
 #### GLFW
 In order to begin, a window must be instantiated.
 Since GLFW will be used for this, it must be initialised with `glfwInit()`.
 Then, to instantiate a window, the ```GLFWwindow``` object is initialised with the `glfwCreateWindow()` constructor.
 The dimensions in the following example are 1280x720 & the name of the window is `Lab5`.
 The fourth parameter specifies which monitor to fullscreen on & the last parameter specifies which window's context to share resources with.
-These last two parameters can be kept as `NULL`. ```window``` is then checked to see if it has been successfully instantiated & if so ```glfwMakeContextCurrent()``` is called to bind OpenGL to the window:
+These last two parameters do not need to be manually specified & therefore both can be set to `NULL`. ```window``` is then checked to see if it has been successfully instantiated & if so ```glfwMakeContextCurrent()``` is called to bind OpenGL to the window:

 **CPP**
 ```c++